gbrown831/TopologyProject/README.md

 # TopologyProject
-Compute and analyze topological features of a real-world dataset To run this code and reproduce results
+Compute and analyze topological features of a real-world dataset To run this code and reproduce results\n
  1.) create TDA envrionment with conda env create -f tda.yml 2.) if on the william and mary bg lab machine, use source /opt/anaconda/bin/activate 3.) activate with conda activate tda